elhachimi/fastapi/README.md

 brew install uv
 ```

-For Anass, you can install it with [Winget](https://winstall.app/apps/astral-sh.uv):
+For Anass 🍑, you can install it with [Winget](https://winstall.app/apps/astral-sh.uv):

 ```bash
 winget install --id=astral-sh.uv  -e